 - You consolidate your loans

 In the event of military duty or returning to school, your grace period essentially resets and will restart once you leave the military or stop attending school.
-In the event you consolidated your loans, the grace period is effectively waived and you will begin repayment in 2 months (after your consolidated loan is paid out).
+In the event that you consolidate your loans, the grace period is effectively waived and you will begin repayment in two months, after your consolidated loan is paid out.

-However, if you're looking to pay the lowest possible amount each month, then it's going to make sense to discuss your options with them.
-The standard repayment plan won't always give you the lowest monthly payments.
-If your income is on the lower side, then opting for the income-driven repayment plan may be your best option.
+Your private loan repayment options will depend on your lender and servicer.
+With federal school loans, if you don't choose a repayment plan, you will automatically be enrolled into standard repayment, where you will pay off the loan over 10 years.
+However, if you're looking to pay the lowest possible amount each month, then it might make sense to discuss your options with your servicer.
+The standard repayment plan won't always be the best plan for your financial situation.
+If your income is on the lower side, then opting for the income-driven repayment plan may be a better option.

 Here's a full list of your repayment options for federal student loans.

 |Standard Repayment||All federal loans||10 years (10 to 30 for Consolidation Loans)||Fixed amount|

 |Graduated Repayment||All federal loans||10 years (10 to 30 for Consolidation Loans)||Increases every two years|

 |Extended Repayment||All federal loans*||25 years||Fixed or graduated amount|